 Getting around Pakistan

 While travellers might note the presence of car hire facilities in Pakistan’s major cities, it is not advisable for foreigners to rent a car in Pakistan.
 Hiring a car with a driver is a much more sensible option.

 The highway network between cities is poorly maintained and caution should be taken when driving at night as roads are badly lit.
 It's advised that tourists to Pakistan travel with local drivers or guides.
 When driving it's advised to keep doors and windows locked at all times.

 Lahore to Islamabad (M-2) is on a six lane freeway, as is Peshawar to Islamabad (M-1).
 Hyderabad to Karachi is currently a four-lane road but is being upgraded (M-9).
 The Lahore Ring Road is also a six lane motorway, but is incomplete, with several kilometres under construction.
 All other major motorways are four lanes.

 24-hour radio taxi firms exist in most of the country’s large cities.
 By international standards the fares are cheap.
 Taxis are black and yellow or just yellow; make sure you are on a meter or at least agree a price beforehand.

 The Karakoram Highway, from Islamabad to Kashgar in China, is a popular and demanding bike journey for the fit and adventurous.
-While cycling is not recommended in and around the cities, further afield in areas such as the Potwar Plateau, between Islamabad and Peshawar, is safer.
+While cycling is not recommended in and around the cities, further afield in areas such as the Potwar Plateau, between Islamabad and Peshawar, cycling is much safer.

 Renting a car requires a deposit or an imprint of a credit card.
 A passport will be required also.